 It can be paid to someone with power of attorney or an appointee if you are not able to act for yourself.
-If unable to open or manage an account, you can use the Payment Exception Service to access PayPoint outlets.
-If you are unable to use any of these, contact the Pension Service.
+If you cannot open or manage an account, you can use the Payment Exception Service to access PayPoint outlets.
+If you cannot use these, contact the Pension Service.